MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/consumer/mobile/mobile-reports-in-the-mobile-apps.md

 ### <a name="using-the-actions-in-the-report-footer"></a>Utilizar as ações no rodapé do relatório
 A partir do rodapé do relatório, pode realizar várias ações na página atual do relatório ou em todo o relatório.
 O rodapé proporciona um acesso rápido às ações utilizadas com mais frequência.
-Pode aceder a outras ações ao tocar no botão de reticências (...):
+Pode aceder a outras ações ao tocar no botão **Mais opções** (...):

 ![Rodapé do relatório](./media/mobile-reports-in-the-mobile-apps/report-footer.png)